Education

 In addition to clinical rotations, residents do five to six months of Mohs surgery, three to four months of dermatopathology, and three to four months covering the inpatient consult service.
 Again, patients are drawn from a large geographic area, providing a wide spectrum of diseases for residents to diagnose.

-In addition to the more than 30,000 patient visits per year seen at UI Hospitals and Clinics in the Department of Dermatology, residents also have clinics at the Iowa City VA medical Center four days a week, including Mohs surgery and procedural clinics.
+In addition to the more than 30,000 patient visits per year seen at University of Iowa Health Care in the Department of Dermatology, residents also have clinics at the Iowa City VA Medical Center four days a week, including Mohs surgery and procedural clinics.
 The VA clinic is staffed by first, second, and third-year dermatology residents with a third-year resident functioning as “VA Chief.”
 The VA Chief is in charge of all clinics, procedures, and follow-up from the Iowa City VA.

 Watch this video for more information about our residency program.